 You're being sarcastic.

-shortly after the attacks, you declared: "Following such attacks, there should be more satire."
+In an interview with DW shortly after the attacks, you declared: "Following such attacks, there should be more satire."
 How have you implemented this statement?

 We've kept on filling a magazine every month, and we've dealt more often with Islam and terror.
 Even though I believe terrorism actually has little to do with Islam, I have personally put effort into reading the Koran: I've probably read more of it than those terrorists - two pages already.

 Did you weave your new knowledge into the content of your magazine?